 Our relationships with government-sponsored plans, including Medicaid and Medicare, managed care organizations and commercial health insurance payors are vital to our business.
-We seek to maintain professional working relationships with our third-party payors and streamline the administrative process of billing and collection, and assist our patients and their families in understanding their health insurance coverage and any balance due for co-payment, co-insurance deductible or out-of-network benefit limitations.
-In addition, through our quality initiatives and continuing research and education efforts, we have sought to enhance clinical care provided to patients, which we believe benefits third-party payors by contributing to improved patient outcomes and reduced long-term health system costs.
+We seek to maintain professional working relationships with our third-party payors, streamline the administrative process of billing and collection, and assist our patients and their families in understanding their health insurance coverage and any balances due for co-payments, coinsurance, deductibles or out-of-network benefit limitations.
+In addition, through our quality initiatives and continuing research and education efforts, we have sought to enhance clinical care provided to patients, which we believe benefits third-party payors by contributing to improved patient outcomes and reduced longterm health system costs.

 We receive compensation for professional services provided by our affiliated physicians to patients based upon rates for specific services provided, principally from third-party payors.
 Our billed charges are substantially the same for all parties in a particular geographic area, regardless of the party responsible for paying the bill for our services.
 A significant portion of our net patient service revenue is received from government-sponsored plans, principally state Medicaid programs.
 Medicaid programs pay for medical and health-related services for certain individuals and families with low incomes and resources and are jointly funded by the federal government and state governments.
 Medicaid programs can be either standard fee-for-service payment programs or managed care programs in which states have contracted with health insurance companies to run local or state-wide health plans with features similar to health maintenance organizations.
 Our compensation rates under standard Medicaid programs are established by state governments and are not negotiated.
 Rates under Medicaid managed care programs are negotiated but are similar to rates established under standard Medicaid programs.
-Although Medicaid rates vary across the states, these rates are generally much lower in comparison to private sector health plan rates.
+Although Medicaid rates vary across the states, these rates are generally much lower in comparison to private-sector health plan rates.
+In November 2012, the Centers for Medicare & Medicaid Services ("CMS") adopted a rule under the "Patient Protection and Affordable Care Act," (the "Affordable Care Act" formerly referred to as the "Healthcare Reform Act") that would allow physicians who provide eligible primary care services to generally be paid at the Medicare reimbursement rates in effect in calendar years 2013 and 2014 instead of state-established Medicaid reimbursement rates.
+Generally, state Medicaid reimbursement rates are lower than federally-established Medicare rates.
 See Item 1A.
 Risk Factors-"State budgetary constraints could have an adverse effect on our reimbursement from Medicaid programs."

 Medicare is a health insurance program primarily for individuals 65 years of age and older, certain younger people with disabilities and people with endstage renal disease.
 The program is provided without regard to income or assets and offers beneficiaries different ways to obtain their medical benefits.
-The most common option selected today by Medicare beneficiaries is the traditional fee-for-service payment system and the other options include managed care, preferred provider organizations, private fee-for-service and specialty plans.
+The most common option selected today by Medicare beneficiaries is the traditional fee-for-service payment system.
+The other options include managed care, preferred provider organizations, private fee-for-service and specialty plans.
 Medicare compensation rates are generally much lower in comparison to private-sector health plans.
 Because we provide anesthesia services to a wide array of patients, including Medicare beneficiaries, a portion of our patients' services are reimbursed by Medicare.